AdinotAadi/Py-NaP/readme.md

-# Py.NaP - a Notes and Passwords Management System
+# Passwords Management System

 ## Key Features
 - Random password generation
-- Easy storage and retreival
+- Easy storage and retrieval
-- Store and share encrypted text notes

 ---

 ## Random password generation
 Uses the built-in string and the secrets module in python to generate random strings having alphanumeric characters.
-These strings are by default 32 characters long, but the user can change it to be longer or shorter, 64 characters or 16 characters respectively.
+The user can enter the desired size of the password to be generated.

 Following are the string constants used to generate random passwords.
 - ascii_letters : contain both lowercase and uppercase letters.